rlworkgroup/garage/docs/user/training_a_policy.md

 my_first_experiment(seed=3)  # changes the seed to 3
 ```

-Often these will appear at the end of your launcher script, but your experiment
+Usually these will appear at the end of your launcher script, but your
-functions are regular Python functions, and can be imported anywhere.
+experiment functions are regular Python functions, and can be imported
+anywhere.

 See below for a full example.